 - Use Tails OS

-A No-log VPN is critical to protect yourself from being tracked.
+A no-logs VPN is critical to protect yourself from being tracked.
 Without any logs stored on a server, it would be impossible to link online activity back to you.
-Only the best VPNs with a proven and audited no-log policy can be trusted.
+Only the best VPNs with a proven and audited no-logs policy can be trusted.
 They are often based in countries with user-friendly data retention laws.

 Some providers run their servers on RAM-disks.
 This is an advanced privacy feature that deletes all data that is on a server once it is restarted.

-Incognito Window is great at protecting from cookie tracking.
+Incognito/Private mode is great at protecting you from tracking cookies.
 It prevents storing or sending cookies to the website or other third parties.
-Incognito mode clears all cookies once it is closed and deletes the browsing history too.
+Incognito/private mode clears all cookies once the browser is closed and deletes the browsing history too.

-The Tor browser is one of the most popular anonymity tools to hide online.
+The Tor browser is one of the most popular anonymity tools out there.
 It is specifically designed for online anonymity.
 It prevents running scripts that could identify you and you can access the Dark Web with it.
 This Firefox-based browser routes your internet traffic via the Tor network and anonymizes it.
 The downside is that the speeds are really slow when using this browser.

 DuckDuckGo is a search engine that could be used instead of Google.
-It does not log any of your queries when you search.
+It does not log any of your queries when you search for something.
 This prevents your searches from being traced back to you.
 This is one of the best privacy-focused search alternatives to Google.

-For even more anonymity you can pay for a VPN with cryptocurrency.
-This way your bank or credit card information will not be linked with a VPN user account.
+For even more anonymity, you can pay for a VPN using cryptocurrency.
+This way, your bank or credit card information will not be linked with a VPN user account.
 It will be much harder to track and link internet activity to you.